 Nan started coughing while they ate their bacon stew.
 Nancy moved her closer to the fire, but the cough persisted.
 She'd had an irritable cough for weeks now, but so many of the mill workers had the same cough brought on by the ever present cotton dust inside the mills and aggravated by the cold winter.
 For many it cleared up when the winter was over, but for some it stayed and became the brown lung, a fearful condition that took many lives too soon, or the bleeding lungs of consumption which needed no cotton dust to aggravate it.
 Nancy watched over her daughter with great care.
 The cough tonight was dry and for that, Nancy was grateful.
 It was the wet cough and the shortness of breath that was feared so much.

 Despite her cough and the fatigue that was common to all of them after a day at the mill, Nan was full of chatter about her forthcoming wedding to her fiancé, Billy Harrop who lived at the top end of their street at Upper Hillgate.
-The banns had been read and the date set for the second week of June.
-Nancy had bought a length of pretty pale blue silk and dark blue ribbon to trim it and had already cut out the wedding dress.
+The banns had been read in church and the date set for the second week of June.
+Nancy had bought a length of fine pale blue muslin with white lawn to line it and dark blue ribbon to trim it and had already cut out the wedding dress.
 Tomorrow she would begin stitching it.
-It would be in the latest style that Nan liked so much: low in the neckline, caught into gathers under the bust and falling softly to the ground with little puff sleeves.
-The corset maker would have the short stay that lifted the bust ready in a week.
-Then there was the bonnet to make and the leftover silk to be taken to the shoemaker for the wedding slippers.
+It would be in the latest style that young Nan liked so much: low in the neckline, short puff sleeves and the skirt caught into gathers under the bust to fall softly to the ground.
+The short stay that lifted the bust was being made by the corset maker.
+Then there was the bonnet to make and the leftover fabric to be taken to the shoemaker for the wedding slippers.
 Nancy knew her daughter and young Billy had a life without luxuries ahead of them and she wanted the pretty girl to have something lovely, just once in her life.
 Although Nan normally paid for her own clothes out of her own wages, Nancy would carry the expense of the wedding.
-She’d worked hard at her dressmaking and saved scrupulously to ensure there were coins to spare for just such an occasion.
+She'd worked hard at her dressmaking and saved scrupulously to ensure there were coins to spare for just such an occasion.
 It was to be the first wedding in the family and they were all excited by the prospect.